yarafe/Test/FortiADC/Active-Active/README.md

 The condition to make sure negotiation successfully:

-All the HA devices use the same heartbeat ports and data ports All the HA devices have same group-id
+-All the HA devices use the same heartbeat ports and data ports.

+-All the HA devices have same group-id.

-All the HA devices have different local-node-id
+-All the HA devices have different local-node-id.

 ```
 a-fad-a # get system ha-status